THE UNIVERSITY OF THE THIRD AGE

 If this course is oversubscribed a waiting list will be started.

-A list of walks is sent to all members by email at the end of the previous year or in paper form on the last walk of the year; also on our website for members
+A list of walks is sent to all members by email at the end of the previous year or in paper form on the last walk of the year

 Waterproofs, walking boots and packed lunch essential.

 New walk list out in November.
-Offers to help lead walks welcome.
+Suggestions for walks and offers to lead very welcome.

 Wearing boots and waterproofs can make the walk more comfortable and a packed lunch is needed as we rarely pass a cafe, although we usually find one at the end of the walk.